xaxxon/v8toolkit/README.md

     person_wrapper.add_member("favorite_color", &Person::favorite_color);

-    // you can chain calls while wrapping your class person_wrapper.add_method("get_name", &Person::get_name).add_method("get_age", &Person::get_age);
+    // you can chain calls while wrapping your class person_wrapper.add_method("get_name", &Person::get_name);

+    person_wrapper.add_method("set_age", &Person::set_age);
+    person_wrapper.add_method("get_age", &Person::get_age);

+    person_wrapper.finalize(); // no more attributes can be added after this point

+    // adds a constructor function in JavaScript called "Person" person_wrapper.add_constructor<std::string, int>("Person");

-    // It's very important to make the context AFTER wrapping the class.
-Only contexts made from the same isolate
+    // It's very important to make the context AFTER finalizing the class.
+Only contexts made from the same
-    //   after the class is wrapped will see your class. c = i->create_context();
+    //   isolate after the class is wrapped will see your class. c = i->create_context();
     c->run("p = new Person();  p.speak(); println(p.get_name(), ' is ', p.get_age(), ' years old'); println('Favorite color: ', p.favorite_color);  ");

 If there was also a default constructor for Person that made "John Smith" age 18, that could be added with an additional call to add_constructor(), but a different JavaScript function name would have to be used, like "PersonDefault".
-This is a limitation of the C++ type system and how constructors must be called.   `add_constructor<>("PersonNoParams");` would be the syntax to add a default Person constructor if it were present.
+This is a limitation of the C++ type system and how constructors must be called.
+`add_constructor<>("PersonNoParams");` would be the syntax to add a default Person constructor if it were present.

 The same limitation exists for overloaded plain functions and methods.
 They can each be exposed to JavaScript, but they must have different names.

 After wrapping your class, you can use your class just as any other primitive type.
 On its own, as a paramter to a function, as a return type from a function, or in an STL container.

+##### Const User-Defined Types

+Const types are automatically handled when wrapping the non-const version.
+Each non-static class member function (method) and non-static class member variable (data member) is checked to see whether it is const-qualified when being added and if it is const, it will automatically be added to the const version of the class being wrapped.

 ##### Creating "Fake" Methods